razorboy73/razorboy73.github.io/README.md

 Forms
-Eventually this form is going to be the start of how users create their own version of our application Until that is ready we are going to a simple register in advance
+Eventually this form is going to be the start of how users create their own version of our application Until that is ready we are going to a simple register in advance add the user to our mailchimp account and promote our regular app

 Imagine
 ====